974938429/CTS-Net/README.md

 Extraction code:x3qw

-And HS dataset is :
+And HS dataset is (on BaiduNetdisk) :

 Extraction code